-NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Pomona,
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Pomona, California, as follows:

 SECTION 1.
-The proposed operating budget of the City of Pomona, as amended and modified, for the Fiscal Year beginning July 1, 2010, through June 30, 2011, is hereby approved and adopted in the amount of \$166,523,392.
+The proposed operating budget of the City of Pomona, as amended and modified, for the Fiscal Year beginning July 1, 2008, through June 30, 2009, is hereby adopted and approved.
 All appropriations for departments or major organizational units within the General Fund are approved.
 For all other funds, the fund total appropriations are approved.
 The approved appropriations for the General Fund and all other funds are contained in Exhibit A and are incorporated herein by this reference.
-The adoption of the budget supersedes all non-CIP appropriations previously adopted for Fiscal Year 2010-2011.
+The adoption of the budget supersedes all non-CIP appropriations previously adopted for Fiscal Year 2008-2009.